 The Office of the Vice President is involved in various special projects for the University.
-One of the special projects, is The ABA Speaker Series.
+One of the special projects is The ABA Speaker Series.
+See the Hispanic Community

 The ABA Speaker Series

 A guest speaker will be invited to campus once a semester.
-The third speaker, Margaret Y. Wong, President and CEO of McWong Environmental and Energy Group is scheduled for November 29, 2012.
-See attached flyer for details.
+The most recent speaker, Margaret Y. Wong, President and CEO of McWong Environmental and Energy Group visited on November 29, 2012.
+View flyer for details.

-In addition to ABA employees, each Series is open to students, faculty, staff and auxiliaries.
-RSVP to Kimberly Donaville by November 16, 2012 at x8/6312 or via email at firstname.lastname@example.org.
+In addition to ABA employees, each series is open to students, faculty, staff and auxiliaries.
+Contact Kimberly Donaville at x8/6312 or via email at firstname.lastname@example.org for additional information.

 On March 2, 2012, on behalf of the University, the Office of the Vice President and Chief Financial Officer sponsored the Sacramento Hispanic Chamber of Commerce (SHCC) 40th Annual Business Awards and Recognition Gala.